harrisoncramer/gitlab.nvim/README.md

 curl --header "PRIVATE-TOKEN: ${GITLAB_TOKEN}" localhost:21036/info
 ```

-This is the API call that is happening from within Neovim when you run the `summary` command.
+This is the API call that is happening from within Neovim when you run the `summary` action.

-If you are able to build and start the Go server and hit the endpoint successfully for the command you are trying to run (such as creating a comment or approving a merge request) then something is wrong with the Lua code.
+If you are able to build and start the Go server and hit the endpoint successfully for the action you are trying to run (such as creating a comment or approving a merge request) then something is wrong with the Lua code.
 In that case, please file a bug report.

 This Go server, in turn, writes logs to the log path that is configured in your setup function.
 These are written by default to `~/.cache/nvim/gitlab.nvim.log` and will be written each time the server reaeches out to Gitlab.